 Many IoT applications require wireless long-range and low-power connectivity solutions whereby relatively small amounts of data are sent, often intermittently.

-This is where LPWAN comes in (low-power wide area networks).
+This is where LPWA networks comes in (LPWAN or low-power wide area networks).
 The majority of LPWAN technologies use unlicensend band and they are a good fit for many applications in areas such as smart metering, smart cities, e-health, parking garage sensors, asset tracking, waste management, smart farming, traffic solutions and more Internet of Things use cases.

 While LPWA network technologies are facing competition from other connectivity approaches, they are part of the offerings of many providers of IoT connectivity, including telecommunication firms.